mjenior/tldr/README.md

 *   `-s`, `--context_size <scale>`: Set the context window size for the model.
 (Choices: `low`, `medium`, `high`; Default: `medium`)
 *   `-v`, `--verbose <True|False>`: Enable verbose logging to stdout.
 (Default: `True`)

-### Summary Evaluation (Python API & CLI)
+### Summary Evaluation (Python API)

-You can evaluate the quality of generated summaries using either the Python API or command-line interface.
+You can evaluate the quality of generated summaries using the Python API for easier iterative testing.

 #### Python API